BEN'S UNNECESSARILY COMPLICATED AMPLIFIER

 So, I designed a new board around the Teensy 3.5, which is bigger than the 3.2, but it has plenty of pins on its top side so I don't need to use any of the pins on the bottom, so I can plug it into a 48-pin IC socket, and just pop it out and replace it if I ever fry it again.

 Some of the inputs from the amp are 400-500V.
-I really don't want these voltages coming on to my delicate little teensy3.5 board, so the little circuits to the left reduce these voltages to appropriate levels for inputting into the op amps that will input into the teensy.
+I really don't want these voltages coming on to my delicate little teensy3.5 board, so the little circuits to the left reduce these voltages to appropriate levels for inputting into the teensy.
+The Teensy inputs are protected by the BAT54S's described above.

 Output impedances of these little dividers are around 1K which is perfectly fine for inputting into teensy.